The World Nomads Podcast investigates Argentina and gets the low down on the places to go from Buenos Aires locals.

 Phil: You're getting there, yeah whatever[crosstalk 00:01:59]

-Kim: Oh thank you, us Australians are a bit hopeless when it comes to
+Kim: Oh thank you, us Australians are a bit hopeless when it comes to sort of putting that little sexy twist on things.
+Go ahead, tell us all you know, spill the beans.

 Martina: When I wrote about social etiquette in Argentina I figured this was the main thing I wanted to talk about.
 Not to say that its only Argentinian.
 It's shared with some other countries in South America.